a2stuff/a2d/notes/testplan.md

 # Desk Accessories

+* Launch DeskTop.
+Open the APPLE.MENU folder.
+Select a desk accessory icon.
+File > Open.
+Verify that the desk accessory launches.

 Repeat for every desk accessory that runs in a movable window:
 * Launch DeskTop.
 Open the DA.
 Click on the title bar but don't move the window.
 Verify that the window doesn't repaint if the window is not moved.